 - Sensitivity and commitment to diversity and inclusion.

 - Exemplary interpersonal, oral, relationship, and written communication skills.

 - Demonstrated track record of significant impact on a program or entity.

-More information about the Federation and its executive director position, click here
+More information about the Federation and its Executive Director position can be found here